magbone/nose/README.md

 # nose (Graduate Design)
-Design and Implementation of VPN based on p2p network.
+Design and implementation of VPN based on p2p network.

 ## Project structure